-Australian Electric Vehicle Association, ACT Branch.
-2nd draft 22/1/2019
+Australian Electric Vehicle Association, ACT Branch

-Shared charging outlets are not sufficient.
+Shared charging outlets are not sufficient

-We believe that shared charging outlets are insufficient.
+AEVA believes that shared charging outlets are insufficient.
 A limited number of shared charging outlets would cause nuisance and inconvenience.
 Conflict could occur when the charging space(s) is blocked by a vehicle that is no longer charging and its owner cannot be found.
 Queuing would be inevitable.
 One out-of-service fault would inconvenience all residents.
 The lack of assured access to charging would fail to encourage EV uptake.

-Assured access to slow charging is sufficient.
+Assured access to slow charging is sufficient

 Assured access to charging where one routinely parks is a strong incentive for the uptake of EVs, even if charging rates are slow.
 Even ordinary power points are sufficient so long as every resident can charge in a parking space allocated to their unit.

 Slow charging is sufficient because vehicles spend long periods in their owners’ allocated parking spaces.
 Vehicles are rarely driven until their batteries are fully depleted as most trips are local and short and the range of new vehicles is increasing.
 Even when a battery is fully depleted, they rarely need to be fully charged before another trip is attempted.
-Even if a full charge is required, a partially charged car will soon be able to commence an intercity trip and then use a rapid DC charging station en route.
+Even if a full charge is required, a partially charged car will soon be able to commence an intercity trip and then use a DC fast charger station en route.

-Slow charging may be necessary.
+Slow charging may be necessary

-The current electrical standard has a voluntary suggested minimum provision of 20A for every vehicle outlet and assumes they are all running simultaneously.
+The current electrical standard (AS 3000) has a voluntary suggested minimum provision of 20A for every vehicle outlet and assumes they are all running simultaneously.
 However, in the first instance, we suggest that standard 15A sockets (even 10A as a bare minimum), rather than 20A or greater sockets, could be permitted as a way to limit the maximum possible current draw.

 As noted below, ‘smart’ charging systems exist that regulate charging rates according to the number of vehicles that are charging at any particular time to avoid exceeding a supply limit.
 At a later time such ‘smart’ adaptable charging systems could be retrofitted (if the unit owners want to do so) as EVs become more common and such systems become cheaper.
 The ‘WattBlock’ report contains excellent technical advice on systems that may be staged to manage different levels of EV uptake.

-Direct connection to the meters of individual units is preferred.
+Direct connection to the meters of individual units is preferred

 Whenever possible, it is highly preferable for charging outlets to be wired back to the meters of the individual units.